michaelhenkel/contrail-ooo-deployer/README.md

 - installs the undercloud
 - configures the undercloud
 - configures the overcloud
--- networking
+-  networking
--- nic template
+-  nic template
+After successful run of the playbook, all required templates will be generated.
+Stack deploy is not yet executed automatically.

 ## pre-requisites
 The undercloud is installed as a VM.
 The ansible playbook should be
 executed on the KVM host hosting the undercloud VM.